ShreyasAndurlekar/CGPA-Analytics/README.md

 ---

-**Note**: The earlier domain was websiteof1222.xyz however due to AWS Free Tier expiring sooon and to avoid yearly domain charges I have deployed it to Vercel.
-Earlier, the website used to be hosted on an EC2 instance using NGINX as a reverse proxy and certified by OpenSSL.
+**Note**: Website will be available on websiteof1222.xyz till June however the https://dycgpa.vercel.app/ will last forever.
+The website is hosted on an EC2 instance using NGINX as a reverse proxy and certified by OpenSSL.